 Marburg's town centre is in Edmond Street, a thoroughfare detouring from the Warrego Highway.
 It has local shops, a showground, four churches, the heritage-listed Marburg Hotel (1881) a State primary school (1879), local hall, community centre in the heritage-listed former National Bank building (1912) and the Rosewood Scrub Historical Society in the former Walloon shire office (1913, also heritage-listed).
 Next door there are the heritage-listed war memorial (1919) and community centre (1912), originally built for the Queensland National Bank.
 A former German Baptist church has been converted to a craft and coffee shop, while several antique shops and the annual Oktoberfest all attract tourists.

 Immediately east of Marburg on the former Walloon scrubland is Haigslea, known as Kircheim until 1916.
 Anti-German feeling resulted in the Allied General Douglas Haig being remembered by the renamed village.
 Kircheim was intensely German (over 60% of farmers in 1913 had German family names), and German settlement extended from Marburg to Walloon.
 In 1874 the Walloon-Kircheim community erected a Lutheran church.
 The richer Rosewood scrubland intensified settlement in Marburg's direction, and when a cyclone flattened Kircheim/Haigslea's church in 1924 it was not rebuilt.
-The Haigslea census area had a population of 422 in 2006, and its primary school (1876) had about 46 enrolments.
+Haigslea's census populations have been:

 Immediately east of Haigslea there is Ironbark, formally named in 2000.
 It includes the Borallon Correctional Centre (1990) which is managed by a private-sector firm for the Queensland Government.
 The name seems slightly astray, as Borallon is about six km north of the correctional centre and separated from it by Sandy Creek.
-The correctional centre's guests appear to comprise about two-thirds of Ironbark's census population in 2006: 817 residents, including 551 'unemployed'.
+The correctional centre's guests appear to comprise about two-thirds of Ironbark's census population with a disproportionate number of males counted and an Aboriginal and Torres Strait Islander population of 16.1%.

 Marburg's census populations have been: